pravallika-m/pravallika-m.github.io/python_sample_Code/copilot_analysis.md

     -> Didnt understand the json structure.
 I had to explain how to parse the json file -> Unit Test was able to understand json structure and give unit tests accordingly

+-> Write code to create rest api for crud operations of employee resource by referring schema from sample_employee.json
+    -> Created proper rest api with crud endpoints
+    -> It was even giving recommendations for dockerfile, jenkinsfile, swagger, kubernetes resources, helmcharts, cloudformation,

 -> Write code to call a function 50 times parallely
 !!
 ->